ShayamaKhan/Qualitative_Data_Analyzer/DEVELOPER_GUIDE.md

 **Setup Instructions:**
 1. Copy template to `keys.py`
-2. Replace placeholder with actual API key
+2. Replace the placeholder with the actual API key
 3. Ensure `keys.py` is in `.gitignore`

 ## Testing